krassykrastev/FileStarter/README.md

 ## ✨ Features:

-- Launch apps (Teams, Outlook, or custom files) on a schedule
+- Launch up to 4 apps / files (Teams, Outlook, or custom files) on a configurable schedule
-- Configure different launch times for each day of the week
-- Support for up to 4 files or applications
 - Vacation mode (temporarily disable auto-start using date range)
-- System tray integration with quick controls
 - Prevents launching duplicate instances
 - Built-in retry mechanism and launch verification
+- System tray integration with quick controls
 - Startup health check for missing custom files
+- Shows notifications for broken paths or other alerts
 - Start VPN first and only when it's connected then starts the selected file(s)
+- Logs changes and other important events
+- Log file is automatically cleared at **1 MB** to prevent growth

 ---